Tarek & Christina El Moussa Split: ‘Flip or Flop’ Ex-Couple Dating Rules Defined

 Still, there is a chance that the two might go in that direction considering that Christina’s divorce will soon be finalized and Nate is already divorced with his ex-wife.
 What better company to have than someone who shares the same fate as you, right?

-Meanwhile on the other side of the Tarek and Christina El Moussa split, the soon-to-be-ex-husband has a ton of things to say to the Flip or Flop celebrity, particularly with regards to her love life.
+Meanwhile, on the other side of the Tarek and Christina El Moussa split, the soon-to-be-ex-husband has a couple of things to say to the Flip or Flop celebrity, particularly with regards to her love life.

 I shot this and was too embarrassed to share so I didn't… I know my journey has inspired many people so I made the difficult decision to post.. this is after battling 2 cancers and a debilitating back injury.
 My doctor said "You would probably never be able to lift weights again"… that motivated me to prove him wrong and get into the best shape of my life!!!
 Thank you to my trainer @quintin_tucker for all the hard work and motivation and @pyejirsa for the amazing photos.
 Remember….it's not the size of the dog in the fight, it's the size of the fight in the dog…